Michael Bluejay's

 First, let's get our terms straight so we're on the same page

-You can think of gears as the same thing as speeds -- a bike with 18 gears is an 18-speed bike.
+You can think of gears as the same thing as speedsbicycles with 18 gears is an 18-speed bike.
 Bikes generally have 1, 3, 18, 21, 24, or 27 speeds.
-(10- and 15-speeds are obsolete and you don't see them on new bikes any more.)
+(10- and 15-speeds are obsolete and you don’t see them on new bikes anymore.)

 Lower numbers are the low gears, and higher numbers are the high gears.
 First gear is a low gear.
 Twenty-first gear is a high gear.
 That's pretty easy, right?